Reorder Your Routine With These 15 Books On Minimalism & Simplicity

 Books To Help You Live More With Less

-In a time when 300,000 items can be found in the average American home, the need for minimalism is undeniable.
-As ethically-minded consumers, it’s important to practice lifestyles that contribute to a sustainable world void of excess.
+As ethically minded consumers, it’s important to practice lifestyles that contribute to a sustainable world void of excess.
 At The Good Trade, we see it as our responsibility to celebrate the things we truly value, and remove anything else that serves as a distraction.
 We want to become intentional, driven, priority-centered, aware people, and we see minimalism playing a crucial role in that.

 Authors | Joshua Fields Millburn & Ryan Nicodemus

 What We Love | Joshua Fields Millburn & Ryan Nicodemus, known to their readers as “The Minimalists,” write about living a meaningful life with less stuff.
 These gentlemen mix humor and satire with insightful and practical steps for living a minimalist lifestyle.
 They speak to the truth that minimalism can assist us in finding freedom from the trappings of the consumer culture we’ve built our lives around, and allow us to make lifestyle decisions more consciously and more deliberately.
 From simple living, decluttering, and finances to passion, health, and relationships, “Essential” is for anyone who desires a more intentional life.

 Perfect If You Are | Looking for a practical primer on minimalist living

 Review | “No matter where you are on the continuum of Minimalism, these essays provide an honest reflection on the author’s experiences, bundled with kind consideration for how it might be possible for you to see positive improvement in your life.” —B. Taylor

 2. Simple Matters